ndhanh96/Dell-latitude-e5470-opencore/README.md

-This project is for e5470 but since every intel is likely the same you could use it like mine.
+This project is for e5470 but since every dell laptop is likely the same you could use it like mine.

 Dell latidue e5470:
 - Cpu: i5 6300u